AdobeDocs/experience-platform.en/help/collection/e2e.md

 [Experience Data Model (XDM)](../xdm/home.md) is an open-source specification that provides common structures and definitions for data in the form of schemas.
 In other words, XDM is a way of structuring and formatting your data in a way that is actionable by the Edge Network and other Adobe Experience Cloud applications.

-The first step in setting up your Edge Network operations is to create an XDM schema to represent your data.
+The first step in setting up your Data Collection operations is to create an XDM schema to represent your data.
 At a later step in this tutorial, you will map the data you want to send to the structure of this schema.

 >[!NOTE]
 >